vippsas/vipps-developers/README.md

 # Vipps repositories on GitHub

-To clone all the Vipps repos, this works for macOS:
+To clone [all the Vipps repositories](https://github.com/vippsas), this works for macOS:

 1. Install [Homebrew](https://brew.sh), the missing package manager for macOS
         ```